-UC, CSU, Associate Degree Applicable Prerequisite: MATH 095 or equivalent
+UC\, CSU, Associate Degree Applicable Prerequisite: MATH 095 or equivalent Lecture: Minimum 64 hours per semester graphs of the basic functions and their translations

 This course will include logarithms, sequences, series, the Binomial Theorem, graphing conic sections, inverse functions, operations with radicals with different indices, systems of quadratic equations, and solving systems of three or more linear equations in three or more variables by matrices, and determinants.
 There will also be an introduction to graphing rational function, and the theory of equations.